In my opinion, the best family ministry event a church can host surprisingly doesn’t include the whole family.

 Try hosting one of these at your church next February.
 Invite the whole community, not just church members.
 Put out a few promos and watch word spread like wildfire.
 People LOVE the idea of this event and you might have the problem of running out of seats at your event.

-1 thought on “The Best Family Ministry Event”
+1 response to “The Best Family Ministry Event”